SarthakVerma18/Intern-Guidance/WorldQuant.md

 ### ✍️ Test Pattern

 There was one online test of **120 mins**.
-It had 2 sections of 12 questions each on **Olympiad/JEE level mathematics (probability, statistics, geometry, puzzles, games etc), dsa concepts and AI/ML**.
+It had 2 sections of 12 questions each on **Olympiad/JEE level mathematics (probability, statistics, geometry, puzzles, games etc), DSA concepts and AI/ML**.
 Majority of the questions were of math though.
 1st section had MCQs with single and multiple options correct questions.
-The 2nd section has numerical based questions.
+The 2nd section had numerical based questions.

 There were no programming questions :)